 While iOS 14 allowed you to share your health data with an app or device and share things like step reports manually, with iOS 15, Apple has introduced a new sharing tab in the Health app.
 This includes sharing Health data automatically, analyzing a person’s health data, generating reports, etc.

-In this guide, I’ll explain what Health Sharing is, how it will change the future of our healthcare system, and how you can set it up on an iPhone running iOS 15.
+In this guide, I’ll explain what Health Sharing is, how it will change the future of our healthcare system, and how you can set it up on an iPhone.

-- How to share your health data with family, doctors in iOS 15
+- How to share your health data with family, doctors on iPhone

-- Other new Apple health features in iOS 15
+- Other new Apple health features on iPhone

 Over the past couple of years, Apple has been slowly moving into the healthcare system one step at a time.
 This is more transparent in the Health Sharing feature announced in iOS 15.